psaxioti/talys/README.md

 - talys.setup is a script that takes care of the installation.

-- source/ contains the source code of TALYS: 259 Fortran subroutines, and the file talys.cmb, which contains all variable declarations and common blocks.
+- source/ contains the source code of TALYS: 274 Fortran subroutines, and the file talys.cmb, which contains all variable declarations and common blocks.
-  This includes the file ecis03t.f.
-This is basically Jacques Raynal's code ECIS-03, which we have transformed into a subroutine and slightly modified to generate extra output that is not given by the original version of ECIS.
+  This includes the file ecis06t.f.
+This is basically Jacques Raynal's code ECIS-06, which we have transformed into a subroutine and slightly modified to generate extra output that is not given by the original version of ECIS.

 - structure/ contains the nuclear structure database in various subdirectories.

-- doc/ contains the documentation: this manual in postscript and pdf format and the description of ECIS-03.
+- doc/ contains the documentation: this manual in postscript and pdf format and the description of ECIS-06.

 - samples/ contains the input and output files of the sample cases.

-In total, you will need about 900 Mb of free disk space to install TALYS.
+In total, you will need about 1.3 Gb of free disk space to install TALYS.

 Installation
 ------------